Joshua Malina: Film and television

 From 2011 to 2019, Malina appeared as University President Siebert on The Big Bang Theory.

 In 2012, Malina held a recurring role on ABC's Scandal as Assistant U.S. Attorney David Rosen.
 He was promoted to a series regular for season 2.

 Malina co-hosted the podcast The West Wing Weekly with Hrishikesh Hirway.
 The series debuted in March 2016, and ended in January 2020.

 Philanthropy

 In 2004, Malina was a participant in the first-ever national television advertising campaign supporting donations to Jewish federations.
 The program featured "film and television personalities celebrating their Jewish heritage and promoting charitable giving to the Jewish community" and included Greg Grunberg, Marlee Matlin, Kevin Weisman, and Jonathan Silverman.

 Personal life

-In 1992, Malina met costume designer Melissa Merwin through his friendship with her sister Jennifer, and Jennifer's then-husband actor Timothy Busfield.
+In 1992, Malina met costume designer Melissa Merwin through his friendship with her sister Jennifer, and Jennifer's then-husband, actor Timothy Busfield.
 Merwin converted to Judaism under Conservative auspices.
-They married in 1996 and have two children, Isabel and Avi.
+They married in 1996 and have two children.
+Merwin filed for divorce in August 2024, citing "irreconcilable differences."